pivotal/docs-tap/scst-store/upgrading.hbs.md

 ## <a id="upgrading-1-7"></a>Upgrading AMR Beta to 1.7

-This topic is about a special upgrade scenario for AMR: Upgrading from TAP 1.6 with AMR beta enabled to TAP 1.7.
-Because AMR was not enabled by default in TAP 1.6, most users will not encounter this scenario.
-Please refer [Upgrading from AMR Beta to AMR GA release](./upgrading-amr-beta.hbs.md) for more information
+This topic is about a special upgrade scenario for AMR: Upgrading from Tanzu Application Platform 1.6 with AMR beta enabled to Tanzu Application Platform 1.7.
+Because AMR was not enabled by default in Tanzu Application Platform 1.6, most users will not encounter this scenario.
+See [Upgrading from AMR Beta to AMR GA release](./upgrading-amr-beta.hbs.md).

 ## <a id="troubleshoot"></a>Troubleshoot upgrading